UA Students Win Fulbright Awards

 - Natasha Stevanovich, of Washington, Michigan, a Delta Phi Alpha German Honor Society and Omicron Delta Kappa Honor Society member, UA German Club President, Outstanding Service in German award recipient, Model United Nations Club member, Tuscaloosa County Schools ESL Tutor and UA English Language Institute conversation partner.
 A 2021 Honors College graduate in German and psychology with a minor in creative media with study experience at Humboldt University in Germany and advanced fluency in German, she was selected to teach in Germany.

-The three students who were awarded alternate status for 2021–2022 are Matthew Southern (Spain), Chynna Swann (Thailand) and Katie Tindol (Malaysia).
+The two students who were awarded alternate status for 2021–2022 are Chynna Swann (Thailand) and Katie Tindol (Malaysia).
 They will be invited to serve should more openings become available.

 Recipients of 2020–2021 ETA Awards whose travel was delayed are:

 - Camille Constance Nealey Carr, of Wake Forest, North Carolina, a Blackburn Institute Fellow, a Blount Interdisciplinary Scholar in the liberal arts and a 2019 summa cum laude Honors College graduate in Spanish and political science with fluency in the Spanish language.
 Currently a secondary education math teacher, she was selected to teach in Colombia.